SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Can you get us a royal chariot to use for the date?"
 Pinkie asked.

-Twilight though for a moment.
-"I think I can, I'm a princess now so I should be able to use one on a personal request."
+Twilight thought for a moment.
+"I think I can, I'm a princess now, so I should be able to use one on a personal request."

-"Thank you Twilight," Pinkie said before getting up to hug Twilight.
+"Thank you, Twilight," Pinkie said before getting up to hug Twilight.

 Twilight hugged back.
 "I'll write to Princess Celestia as soon as Spike gets back home."

 After the hug was over, Pinkie returned to her seat.

 Rainbow asked, "We also wanted to see if you could schedule the date?
-Pinkie wants to watch the sunset so we need the timing to be correct."
+Pinkie wants to watch the sunset, so we need the timing to be correct."

 "Yes, yes, I can do that," Twilight said with a big smile and a glint in her eye.